-\\ A portion of the instrument fees consists of optional charges for phantom heads, models and laundry service.
+^{} A portion of the instrument fees consists of optional charges for phantom heads, models and laundry service.
 See the Fees Guide for exact amounts.

-- (c) The Instrument Fee includes the following charges as appropriate: purchase and rental of instruments, equipment and materials; clinic wear, masks and gloves; required course manuals; laundry service. - 3.
+- 2. (a) The Academic Fee includes tuition, and library and laboratory supply and service. - (b) The Incidental Fee includes the following charges: Students' Administrative Council or Graduate Students' Union; Athletics; Health Services; Dental Students' Society or Graduate and Postgraduate Students' Society; Hart House. - (c) The Instrument Fee includes the following charges as appropriate: purchase and rental of instruments, equipment and materials; clinic wear, masks and gloves; required course manuals; laundry service. - 3.
 Students are required to pay either the Total Fee for the session, or at least the First Installment, on or before the day of registration. - 4.
 Tuition fees for all sessions must be paid at the bank.
 The Fees Department will not accept payments in person or by mail. - 5.
 For further information concerning payment by OSAP, University awards, outside awards, etc. see the University's Schedule of Fees. - 6.
 Service Charges.
 All outstanding fees, regardless of the source of payment, are subject to a service charge of 1.5% per month compounded (19.56% per annum) calculated from the 15th of November. - 7.
 A student who has not paid his/her total fee at the opening of the session is required to pay the second installment on or before the opening day of the second term.
 After the 15th of the month in which the second term starts, a penalty will be imposed. - 8.
 Tuition Fee Certificates (T2202A) may be downloaded by students via ROSI but will include only payments made in the previous calendar year. - 9.
 The University of Toronto no longer mails paper invoices throughout the session.
 Students are expected to monitor their account on the Student Web Service at www.rosi.utoronto.ca. - 10.
 Supplemental Examination fee is \$70 for each paper.
 Supplemental preclinical evaluation fee is \$70 per subject.
 Each student requiring a supplemental examination or evaluation must pay the appropriate fee. - 11.
 UHIP A University Health Insurance premium (U.H.I.P.) is charged to international students.
 This fee also applies to international students exempt from the international student academic fee.

-8 Academic Rules and Regulations
+Academic Rules and Regulations GENERAL REGULATIONS Dress and Decorum